ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

 Land Degradation Sub-indicators
 --------------------------------

-- **Objective**: Learn how to run SDG 15.3.1 sub-indicators (changes in land productivity, land cover and soil organic carbon) using Trends.Earth and the default data: Trends.Earth (trajectory, performance and state) for land productivity, ESA CCI for land cover, and SoilGrids for soil organic carbon.
-In this tutorial we will use Colombia as an example, but you can choose any study area.
+- **Objective**: Learn how to run SDG 15.3.1 sub-indicators (changes in land productivity, land cover and soil organic carbon) using Trends.Earth and the default data: Trends.Earth (trend, performance and state) for land productivity, ESA CCI for land cover, and SoilGrids for soil organic carbon.
+In this tutorial we will use Belize as an example, but you can choose any study area.

 - **Estimated time of completion**: 35 minutes